What is data validation? Why, when, and how to use it

 When is data validation performed?

 Before the ETL process, data validation is performed to identify any potential issues with the data before it is loaded into the data warehouse.
 This ensures that the data is clean and consistent, making it easier to analyze.
-It helps to identify missing data, data format issues, and incorrect data types.
+It helps to identify missing data, data formatting issues, and incorrect data types.

-Types of data validation
+Common data validation techniques

 There are multiple types of data validation checks.
 The right checks depend on the type of data being validated and the specific requirements of the project.
-By using one or more of these data validation checks, organizations can ensure the quality and accuracy of their data, leading to more accurate insights and informed business decisions.
+By using one or more of these data validation types, organizations can ensure the quality and accuracy of their data, leading to more accurate insights and informed business decisions.

 Data type check

 A data type check verifies that data entered into a field is of the correct data type, such as a number, date, or text.
 For example, in a database containing customer information, the data type for the "Age" field would be a number.
-A data type check would ensure that the data entered in this field is a number and not text.
+A data type check would ensure that the data entered in this field was a number and not text.

 Code check